ilystris/ilystris/docs/gearing/tryhard.md

 - Recommend farming Triplble's yourself as the supply is low on the store very often and it is much cheaper to do duels yourself.
 - Mastery IV requires 10 Mastery III, Triplbles requires 3 Formido Fusias and 10 Deft/Spi stats each, depending on which one you desire.
   - **Combat Sectors** spawns captan trials that drop mastery capsules, and megalotix enemies drop Deft stats and Spi stats.
   - Formido Fusias drop from **Duel Phase 1-x quests**.
 Highly recommended to make Defi P.01 gear to comfortably clear these quests.
 Cannot be purchased from the personal shop.
-Deft/Spi stats also drop here fairly often, along with a rare chance for Mastery IV.
+There's also a rare chance for Mastery IV.

 ## 6. Exdi Deftmeltech/Deftratech/Deftmelra/Deft Parfait (5-10m each)
 - Can only be purchased from the personal shop.